mattischrome/console-blog/content/posts/create/index.md

 - Ideas
 - Seventeen
 title: Create
-heroImage: ../../assets/images/defaultHero.jpg
-description: It can be a struggle to keep writing.
-I've found this happened a lot since I moved the blog.
-First,
 ---
 It can be a struggle to keep writing.
 I've found this happened a lot since I moved the blog.
 First, there was  the business of moving things over.
 That meant a lot of thought about old posts and which ones I should keep.
 A lot of the time I thought "how on earth did I have time to write this?!"